Numerical Accuracy

 Wampler5215.813.513.714.813.7

 Wampler1 and Wampler2 are noise-free data where the model fits the data exactly.
-All residuals are zero, so SE, residual SD, and F are also zero. "exact" in the table indicates that both the NIST certified value and the MIDAS result are zero.
+All residuals are zero, so SE and residual SD are zero and the computed values match the certified values.
+The F statistic is undefined because MSE = 0; MIDAS returns null. "exact" in the table indicates these exact matches and undefined statistics.

 Model specifications, certified values, and dataset descriptions for all 11 datasets are published at NIST StRD Linear Regression.